google/wuffs/README.md

 should also cause `puffs gen` to print what facts the compiler can prove at that point.
 This can be useful when debugging why Puffs can't prove something you think it should be able to.

+## Running the Tests

+If you've changed any of the tools (i.e. changed any `.go` code), re-run `go install -v github.com/google/puffs/cmd/...` and `go test github.com/google/puffs/lang/...`.

+If you've changed any of the libraries (i.e. changed any `.puffs` code), run `puffs test` or, ideally, `puffs test -mimic` to also check that Puffs' output mimics (i.e. exactly matches) other libraries' output, such as giflib for GIF, libpng for PNG, etc.

+If your library change is an optimization, run `puffs bench` or `puffs bench -mimic` both before and after your change to quantify the improvement.
+The mimic benchmark numbers should't change if you're only changing `.puffs` code, but seeing zero change in those numbers is a sanity check on any unrelated system variance, such as software updates or virus checkers running in the background.

 ## Directory Layout